gafaradetunji/CS50-Project-0-Google-Search/README.md

     Project of CS50W Havard EDX project.
 Creating a clone google search form with HTML and SCSS

 ### Youtube Video
-    A working video showing the clone Google Search which meets the required specification of the project: https://youtu.be/wh1vkI0Zaa0 to the video
+    A working video showing the clone Google Search which meets the required specification of the project: [youtube link](https://youtu.be/wh1vkI0Zaa0) to the video

 ### The Project Requirements